Cheshire Divorce Solicitors

 To be eligible to start divorce proceedings in England and Wales, the applicant(s) must meet at least one of the jurisdictional criteria, which are based on the habitual residence or domicile of one or both parties to the marriage.
 Habitual residence is difficult to define but is usually where someone lives most of the time and where they have their “centre of interests”.
 Domicile is also difficult to define but, generally, a person is domiciled in a country if they consider their permanent home is there, even though they live in another country.

-How to Start Divorce Proceedings
+How Your Divorce Solicitor Starts Proceedings

 Disputing the Divorce